rocketpowerkille/Tare/docs/BAZANTIC_PLAIN_LANGUAGE_RECIPE.md

 claim refers to the original projection and is not a claim about the enriched size.

 The report UI's “Explain this report” action copies a prompt containing the same context.
-It does not send data to an assistant.
+That copy action does not send data to an assistant.
 Users decide whether to share the public position data with their chosen assistant.
-No LLM dependency, key, model selection, report persistence or AI-generated explanation was added.
+The separate **Ask with Bazantic** action now supports explicit, consented Recipe execution and temporary report context.
+It adds no direct LLM dependency or provider key and does not replace the technical report.
+There is still no durable public report store.

 ## Web and agent access